 Our mission is to provide the most sustainable and environmentally sound performance sportswear on the market.
 We continually evaluate the fabrics we use to ensure they meet the demanding requirements of technical sportswear while having the minimum (and where possible positive) impact on the environment.
-The majority of the fabrics we use are woven from recycled materials, and at every step of the supply chain we look to make better choices for the planet.
+All our garments are made from recycled, renewable or deadstock materials, and at every step of the supply chain we look to make better choices for the planet.
 Presca customers can also minimise their impact by following our after-care advice.

 Right now, all of our technical clothing is made from synthetic textiles.
 Our partner mills provide care instructions which dictate the maximum temperatures at which the fabric should be washed.
 The majority of Presca garments share the same recommended washing instructions:

 |Iron on delicates setting|